-(a) Research Commitments:
+(a) Research Commitment:

-CMG, in partnership with Shell Global Solutions International B.V. ("Shell"), is the developer of CoFlow, the newest generation of reservoir and production system simulation software.
-Under a five-year agreement entered into by Shell and CMG on January 1, 2017 (the "CoFlow Agreement") and an amendment signed in July of 2019, CMG is responsible for the research and development costs of CoFlow (estimated to be \$9.0 million in fiscal 2021), while Shell provides a contribution for the continuing development of the software (estimated to be \$6.7 million in fiscal 2021).
+CMG, in partnership with Shell Global Solutions International B.V. ("Shell") at present, and also in partnership with Petroleo Brasileiro S.A. historically, is the developer of CoFlow, the newest generation of reservoir and production system simulation software.

+On January 1, 2017, Shell and CMG entered into an agreement (the "CoFlow Agreement") with an initial five-year term whereby CMG would be responsible for the research and development costs of CoFlow (estimated to be \$8.3 million in fiscal 2022) and Shell would be responsible for providing a contribution for the continuing development of the software (estimated to be \$6.7 million in fiscal 2022).